 Regulate agents commissions

 Hmm.
 Might or might not work.
 Leave it up to the agents and the buyers to discuss among themselves.
 But what is a good thing that could come out would be agents introducing properties that are suitable for their buyers instead of just pushing them to those developers who give the highest commissions.

 Update: They have already discussed this on 16th December.

 Good idea!
 Increasing supply will allow more property to be purchased at a better pricing which leads to better new launch prices!
 This is a win win for all!

 The link to the original article from the Business Times Singapore is here

 Anyway, these are just my personal thoughts.
-Let me know if you have any questions or would like to know further about how this cooling measures might affect you in purchasing your next property.
+Let me know if you have any questions or would like to know further about how this or any upcoming cooling measures might affect you in purchasing your next property.

 The information provided on this Datacrunch Real Estate website has been compiled for your convenience.
 All information (including but not limited to the property area, floor size, price, address and general property description) on the Datacrunch Real Estate website is provided as a convenience to you.